adamjamesreid/mfed/README.md

 ## Run the pipeline with test data
 ### Map the reads with nf-core/chipseq
+1. Copy test data to the current directory:

+`cp /mnt/bioinfo_sharing/sharing/brand/mfed/*gz .`

-1. Set up a design file describing the data as described [here](https://nf-co.re/chipseq/1.2.2/usage), for testing use 'mapping_design_test.csv' from this repository.
-Make sure you have the full paths to the fastq files
+2. Set up a design file describing the data as described [here](https://nf-co.re/chipseq/1.2.2/usage), for testing use 'mapping_design_test.csv' from this repository.
+Make sure you use the full paths to the fastq files, or that they are in the current directory.

-2. Run nf-core/chipseq (--macs_gsize is set to 0 so that it doesn't run MACS2 and fall over because it can't calculate t for single-end damid reads)
+3. Run nf-core/chipseq (--macs_gsize is set to 0 so that it doesn't run MACS2 and fall over because it can't calculate t for single-end damid reads)

 `nextflow run nf-core/chipseq -r 1.2.2 -profile singularity -c /mnt/home3/nextflow/gurdon.config --single_end --genome dm6 --input mfed/mapping_design_test.csv --macs_gsize 0`